 5. It raises our profile in the local community and enables us to give something back which is aligned to our core business

 6. And finally because

 Jelly is fun and work should be fun….”

 People tend to either catch on immediately and be desperate to take part, or they just don’t get it at all.
 Let’s hope you are talking to the enlightened.

-Once you’ve got your venue arranged and a date agreed:
+Once you’ve got your venue arranged and date agreed:

-Start your new location’s page on the Jelly Wiki by signing up for an account and then explaining briefly what Jelly is, who it is for and where and when you are hoping to start.
-This gives you a basic free webpage you can direct people towards when you start to publicise
+- Start your new location’s page on the Jelly Wiki by signing up for an account and then explaining briefly what Jelly is, who it is for, and where and when you are hoping to start.
+This gives you a basic free webpage you can direct people towards when you start to publicize

 A similar service is offered by Amiando, although I’ve never tried it and haven’t heard any feedback yet.

 Check the Jelly Wiki and your Jelly contacts on Twitter to find out if other Jellys are happening on the same day.
 If so, you might want to contact their organizers and arrange a time for a #jellymoment when all the people attending, plus others who can’t make it, can connect on Twitter.
 The first time we tried it, Jellys in Frome, Cardiff, and Coalport trended third in the UK for half an hour or so!

 Contact the venue a couple of days before the event to confirm the time and other details.
 Ask a coffee shop to put ‘reserved’ signs on the tables designated for Jelly to avoid moving customers already settled there.